Creating A Perennial Garden

 That concept seems simple enough, but several issues can make the difference less clear.
 Plants with beautiful flowers or foliage are usually desirable in a garden setting, and vendors often transport them from one region to another for sale in distant markets.
 When plants that grow for years in the South are grown in colder northern climates, they die off during the winter.
 In southern climates, the plants are perennials.
 In the North, they are annuals.
 Passion vines are an excellent example of this difference.
 In tropical climates, passion vines produce their intricate flowers year after year.
 In temperate climates, tropical passion vines are grown for only a single season and must be grown again from seed the following year.

 The roots of annual plants die each year, but the plants produce seeds that gardeners collect and sow the following season.
 Most vegetable plants fall into this category.
 Some annuals produce seeds that fall to the ground and grow the following year without any intervention or help from a gardener.
 The new plants grow in the same area, and it may seem like the same plants are coming back year after year.
-The reality, however, is that new plants are growing from seed in the exact general location.
-These types of plants are called self-seeding, and some plants that are sold as perennials are self-seeding annuals.
-Vendors often label self-seeding annuals as perennials because consumers are more likely to purchase plants that come back year after year
+However, the reality is that new plants are grown from seed in the exact location.
+These plants are called self-seeding; some plants sold as perennials are self-seeding annuals.
+Vendors often label self-seeding annuals as perennials, like the Purple Coneflower, because consumers are more likely to purchase plants that come back year after year.

 By selecting true perennials in their favorite colors, gardeners can design beautiful flowering landscapes that will provide interest and enjoyment year after year.